Loading...

 • OR

-• Qualified, third-party consultant fees to develop a written rotational grazing management plan.
-If the application is approved, the written rotational grazing management plan must meet minimum requirements outlined here, and a copy of the completed plan must be included with the claim submission.
+The written rotational grazing management plan must meet minimum requirements outlined here and a copy of the completed plan must be included with the claim submission.

-• Materials (e.g., posts, wire, insulators, fencers, gates) and installation costs to support establishment or expansion of rotational grazing systems, including :
+• Materials (e.g., posts, wire, insulators, fencers, gates) and installation costs to support establishment or expansion of rotational grazing systems, including:

 • Temporary or permanent cross-fencing